 There are so many dance styles out there that it is quite easy for a few to fall between the cracks.
 One of those styles is the hustle.
 When compared to styles such as the salsa, foxtrot, and waltz, the hustle often gets overshadowed by other big name dance styles.
-The reason for this is quite a mystery, but dance classes in the St. Augustine, FL area are helping bring back the hustle and show its tremendous spirit to the entire world.
+The reason for this is quite a mystery, but dance classes at Arthur Murray – St. Augustine are helping bring back the hustle and show its tremendous spirit to the entire world.

 Latin hustle dance, or just hustle dance style dates back many years and has a rich history.
 It has been features on hit dancing television shows such as Dancing with the Stars, giving it some mainstream attention.
 It is one of those dance styles that offers a great deal of freedom and creativity, not really restricting the participants into a regimented step-process.
 For this reason, it is no secret why the hustle is seen by those who know it well as one of the most enjoyable dances to perform.
 Let’s take a closer look at its history and some of the basics around it.

 The original hustle dance style made its debut back in the very early 1970s.
 The dance style debuted as a dance with a 5-step count and no turns at all.
 Though it has never been confirmed, the general consensus is that itw as originally created in Bronx, New York.
 It took many forms since it originally debuted, including forming into the Spanish Hustle in the middle of the 1970s, and later the Latin Hustle.

 The big claim to fame for the hustle dance style came later in the 1970s.
 The dance style had morphed to what was known as the New York Hustle and was featured quite heavily on the movie Saturday Night Fever in 1977.
 It was at this time that the dance style truly started to take the world by storm.
 Following the release of Saturday Night Fever, the hustle began to fall back a bit in the pecking order of dances, until more recently, when it has started to be revived once again.